Related publications

 Home care agencies employ care workers and arrange for them to visit you to provide care services.
 You could get help with:

 Some home care agencies also provide nursing care to people in their own homes.
 Any nursing care must be carried out, or planned and supervised, by a registered nurse.
+Bear in mind that private nursing care can be expensive.
+Your GP can arrange free NHS community nursing services if you need them.

 There are different care regulators depending on where you live:

 If you think you need some help, the first step is to get a free care needs assessment from your local council.
 This looks at what your needs are and whether these needs qualify for help from the council.
-Find out more on Getting a care needs assessment.

 It may also be useful to ask for occupational therapy to be involved in your assessment.
 They look at any difficulties you have around your home.
 They might recommend disability equipment or an adaptation to your home that could make life easier.